 Break Down Large Numbers

 Breaking down numbers can also involve dividing a large quantity into its constituent parts.
-For instance, if a government budget is $2 billion, you could examine how much is allocated to different sectors, such as education, healthcare, and infrastructure.
+Also, for instance, if a government budget is $2 billion, you could examine how much is allocated to different sectors, such as education, healthcare, and infrastructure.
 This detailed breakdown provides a clearer understanding of the priorities and trade-offs involved.

 Practice with Real-World Examples